 Great news!
 2014 Is the Year of the Engaged Employee

 We all know that an engaged employee is a happy employee.
 But, employers are recognizing the value of elevated internal communications in driving real business results through their engaged employees.
-In addition to their bright smiles, Gallup’s 2013 Global Engagement Survey reports engaged employees positively effect everything from productivity, to profitability, quality, lower absenteeism, less turnover, and even healthcare costs.
+In addition to their bright smiles, Gallup’s 2013 Global Engagement Survey reports engaged employees positively effect everything from productivity, to profit lity, quality, lower absenteeism, less turnover, and even healthcare costs.
 Hooray for the engaged employee!

 In their honor, here are 2014’s Top 12 Internal Communications Trends, and how they’ll help you create your own engaged (and smiling) employees…

 Employers are seeing the strategic value of internal communications to their businesses to drive real business results.
 Internal communications and HR teams are working cooperatively with c-suite and integral business departments (Marketing, Operations, Finance) to deliver real business ROI.

 (Source: Stephen Welch, President of IABC UK, Internal Communications predictions for 2014)

 With the economy improving, employers are looking for fresh, innovative thinking to keep their business relative and profitable.
 A great way to do it: leveraging internal communications to create engaged, productive employees.

 Your “home office team” is more decentralized than ever; and keeping all your employees connected and engaged is a growing challenge.
 We’re seeing the rise of “Bring Your Own Device” (BYOD) – employees are using their vs. employer-issued devices to stay connected.
 Internal communications professionals have a new channel to consider.
 Be careful.
 You want to err more on the side of “Big Helper” than “Big Brother,” at least for starters.
 (Source: The 11 vital internal communications trends you’d be crazy to ignore, Holtz Communication + Technology).